lvsweat/llm-assistant/README.md

 ## Run Locally

 To run locally you are required to have Ollama as well as Mosquitto installed and running.
-You can find a rundown of Ollama and install instructions [here](https://github.com/ollama/ollama) and the Moquitto website [here](https://mosquitto.org/)
+You can find a rundown of Ollama and install instructions [here](https://github.com/ollama/ollama) and the Mosquitto website [here](https://mosquitto.org/)

 This specific project uses a locally configured version of the LLM Qwen2.5:3b.
 Unconfigured as well as less distilled versions of Qwen2.5 should work just fine as is, just remember to change the ```LLM_NAME``` variable in your ```.env``` file to whatever name you set on for it in Ollama.